emmett-framework/emmett/docs/dal.md

 Field('started', 'datetime', default=lambda: request.now)
 ```

 as you can see we defined a default value for the field.

+> **Warning:**
+> When you define a default value, if it's evaluated on request, like the request timestamp in this example, you have to use a `lambda` function; otherwise the value will be always the same as it will be evaluated only on model definition.

 Available types for Field definition are:

 | Field type | default validators |
 | --- | --- |